nathaneastwood/fablore/src/main-story/16-rosetta/battle-of-isenloft.md

 An enemy head appeared atop the parapet.
 Jarl reached over and wrapped his gauntleted hand around its mottled scalp.
 The creature squealed and wriggled, but Jarl held tight and squeezed until the skull gave way and the thrashing stopped.
 He let the carcass drop into the seething mass of enemies below and deemed this section of the wall 'under control', for now.

 He strode on, seeking the next trouble spot.
 Wayfarers, wizards, [Rosetta](~Rosetta), and guardians shrank out of his way.
-Whether Isenloft veterans or fresh-faced trainees from [Enion](~Enion), all knew the reputation of Jarl Vetreiđi.
+Whether Isenloft veterans or fresh-faced trainees from [Enion](~Enion), all knew the reputation of Jarl Vetreiði.

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/16-rosetta/battle-of-isenloft-1.webp" alt="battle-of-isenloft-1" class="center" />